 “Yes.
 It’s for travelling the sea without having to swim,” explained Aimek.
 “Your people don’t know such a thing… Listen, Rikter, I don’t think I’ll be able to build it alone.
 Will you help me?”

 “Yes!” he answered, resolute and stubborn, as always.
 “I want to know how to build ships!”

 Aimek had to hold a long, unpleasantly curious gaze Rikter gave him then.
-It was like meeting the eyes of a predator and gave the iceman chills… Again, he wondered: how much time has passed, and what had hardened people so, why are they so terse when they speak, and why are their words remind him of seagulls’ screams… Why the ice… well, maybe the answer in in the ice…
+It felt like meeting the eyes of a predator and gave the iceman creeps.
+Again, he wondered: how much time had passed, and what had hardened people so, why were they so terse when they spoke, and why did their words remind him of seagull screams… Why the ice… well, maybe the answer was in the ice…

 “Come tomorrow, Rikter,” Aimek drooped under the young man’s gaze.
 “We’ll start building a ship”.